selkies-project/selkies-gstreamer/infra/gke/COTURN_GKE.md

 }
 ```

-> NOTE: The `iceServers` list should contain all of the external IPs of the nodes that the coturn pods are running on.
+> NOTE: The `iceServers` list should contain the IP of the LoadBalancer and static IP provisioned earlier.

-> If you have 2 coturn pods, you should have 2 servers listed.
+> Test the stun and turn servers at the Trickle ICE page: https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/